pghalliday/grunt-mocha-test/README.md

 };
 ```

-This will delete any previously instrumented files, copy the `test` to a `coverage` folder and instrument the `src` javascript files to the `coverage` folder.
+This will delete any previously instrumented files, copy the `test` files to a `coverage` folder and instrument the `src` javascript files to the `coverage` folder.
 Lastly it runs tests from the `coverage` folder.
 It's more complicated but often easier to work with.

 ### Running in permanent environments (like watch)